kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I bump into Shifra and her friend.
 - Shifra attended both the Transforming Touch courses I assisted on in 2025 in Jerusalem and is involved in a centre for sexually abused women - I believe.
 - I see her out of the corner of my eye and recognize her and say hi.
-- She says something about how nice it was for me to recognize her all *out of context* and everything.
+- She says something about how nice it was for me to recognize her all *out of context* and everything and introduces me to her friend as a *healer*.
+- *Katharine's a healer*, she says.
 - We chat for a short time.
 - Her friend is getting married in the evening.
 - I say: *we should get Steve back to Jerusalem and do it all again*.